Skip Ribbon Commands

 Andrew Toth

-Andrew Toth was sentenced to death on April 8, 1891, for a murder that occurred during a riot at Andrew Carnegie’s Edgar Thomson Steel Works in Braddock, Pennsylvania, the previous New Year’s Day.
+Andrew Toth was sentenced to life without parole on April 8, 1891, for a murder that occurred during a riot at Andrew Carnegie’s Edgar Thomson Steel Works in Braddock, Pennsylvania, the previous New Year’s Day.

 Toth had nothing to do with the crime.
 It had been committed by a man with the same last name—Steve Toth—who fled the country after the riot, leaving so hurriedly that he did not bother to pick up his belongings at the rooming house where he had been staying.
 Steve Toth and Andrew Toth were not related and bore little resemblance to one another.